NeilMacMullen/jumpfs/README.md

  - `mark name path` creates a bookmark at the supplied folder or file
  - `mark name path 10 5` creates a bookmark with line number and column

+jumpfs will silently overwrite an existing bookmark of the same name.
+This is by design since bookmarks are meant to be lightweight and ephemeral.
+If you don't like this behaviour, raise an issue and I'll consider adding a way to customise it.

 ### go - go to a bookmark
 **go** only takes a single argument which is the name of the bookmark.
 Note that if you *go* to a file, you will actually be taken to the folder that contains it.